 This policy document provides information on various aspects of admissions, including roles and responsibilities, the principles we apply in arriving at admissions decisions, a description of the admissions process and what to do if you feel you have grounds for complaint or appeal.

-The University publishes and Access Agreement each year, which is approved by the Office for Fair Access (OFFA) and which sets out the University’s activities that are designed to support entry for students from groups that are currently under-represented.
+For entry 2020-21 The University publishes its new Access and Participation Plan, which is approved by the Office for Students (OfS) and which sets out the University’s activities that are designed to support entry for students from groups that are currently under-represented.